zalora/postgresql-user-manager/README.md

     + Happy 1.19 or later

+## Credentials:

-    + Credentials files (Located in config/Credentials/):
+    + Credentials files (Located in ./config folder):

         - credentials.cfg: all user credentials that need to be managed
-        - db.cfg: PostgreSQL's credentials used by psql commandline tool
+        - db.cfg: PostgreSQL's credentials used by psql command-line tool
+        - privileges.cfg: all user privileges.

 ## Clone and build: